MrTomzor/navigation_unity_testbed/README.md

 ## HARDNAV - Introduction
 Hi!
 Thank you for showing interest in our simulator!
 The full work-in-progress publication name is "HARDNAV - Simulator for Benchmarking Robust Navigation and Place Recognition in Large, Confusing and Highly Dynamic Environments".
-We hope this simulator can help you quickly test your perception and spatial intelligence methods against the extreme conditions that occur in the real world before doing costly real world experiments.
+We hope this simulator can help you quickly test your robust perception and spatial intelligence methods against the varying, often extrem conditions that can occur in the real world before doing costly real world experiments.
 Any feedback is greatly appreciated!
-This is still a work-in-progress, so some things are bound to break.
-If you want a stabler experience, please come back in a few weeks.
-If you want to dig around in this now, then great!
-The simulator is mostly built thanks to the Unity-Robotics-Hub (https://github.com/Unity-Technologies/Unity-Robotics-Hub) so that is worth checking out!

 Quick showcase of the simulator: